 Promoting health is no longer seen as an initiative that yields ‘soft’ results.
 Instead, health promotion ensures that your staff actually want and like to be at work.

 You can take the first step in promoting the importance of health.
 Offering a corporate wellness program within a vibrant culture of thriving well being can greatly enhance that connection.

 You can also offer a myriad of health benefits.
 It can range from conducting regular health check-ups, yoga sessions, dentists appointments and offering health insurance.

 And it pays off.
 Companies with a corporate health plan are more likely to see more engaged employees.
 In turn, healthier employees produce better results for their companies.
 Therefore it’s a win-win situation.

-26. Last But Not The Least, Have An Effective Employee Recognition Program At Place
+26. Have An Effective Employee Recognition Program At Place

 Harvard Business Review reports that “the most impactful driver of employee engagement is recognition”.

 When employees feel that their work is valued, their satisfaction and productivity rise.
 Also, they grow more motivated to maintain or improve their good work.

 Thus in this scenario, investing in an effective recognition program becomes a critical part of employee engagement.